pepk0/pepk0/ReadMe.md

 My name is Petar.
 =================================================================================================================================================

-I'm a active learner, always looking to improve and master new skills.
+I'm an active learner, always looking to improve and master new skills.
 Open and honest individual.
 I enjoy solving problems and overcoming challenges.
-Modest, but hard working and I consistently set firm goals for myself.
+I am modest but hard-working and I consistently set firm goals for myself.

 * 🌍  I'm based in Varna
 * ✉️  You can contact me at [popovstzid@gmail.com](mailto:popovstzid@gmail.com)